fjvallarino/monomer/tasks.md

     - Removed, no longer needed (performance issue gone with removal of getSizeReq)
   - Listview is not properly changing styles
     - Label needs to rebuild its glyphs if style/renderArea changes
+    - Listview needs to update sizeReq of modified items
+    - If sizeReq changes, it should request ResizeWidgets

 - Pending
   - Add header in all files, indicating license and documenting what the module does